KarthiDreamr/UCare/README.md

 ## 📜 License 📄

 This project is licensed under the GNU General Public License (GPL).
 The GPL is a strong copyleft license that requires improvements to be shared back with the community.
 For more information, see the [LICENSE](LICENSE) file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE]